derby-developers/api_doc/source/includes/_tournaments.md

 Field | Description
 --------- | -----------
 id | the id of the tournament
-prize_pool | the total prize pool for the tournament starts_at | the time the tournament starts ends_at | the time the tournament ends players | the other players in the tournament
+starting_prize_pool | the starting prize pool for the tournament final_prize_pool | the ending prize pool for the tournament starts_at | the time the tournament starts ends_at | the time the tournament ends players | the other players in the tournament